Malala at UC Davis: When the Chancellor sits on the board of a defense contractor and hosts a peace icon (#460)

 If we want students to believe that UC Davis is truly committed to human rights, free inquiry, and ethical governance, several steps seem necessary:

-• Disclosure alone is not enough; some roles are simply incompatible with the mission and values of a public university.
+In my view, disclosure alone is not enough; some outside roles sit in deep tension with the mission and values of a public university.

 At the Mondavi Center, Malala reminded us that courage is not a brand; it is a practice.